3r1co/ssc/docs/dependency-check.md

 One very famous tool to do so is **OWASP Dependency Check**.
 There is already a Github Action available for this tool [here](https://github.com/Sburris/dependency-check-action).

-n this exercise, integrate this program into your Github workflow and do the validation before you actually deploy resources in AWS.
+In this exercise, integrate this program into your Github workflow and do the validation before you actually deploy resources in AWS.
 Also, fix all issues that are reported through the scanner.